ribal-aladeeb/state-space-search/README.md

 # state-space-search
-Implementing one of more state space search algorithms to sove a board puzzle game
+Implementing one or more state space search algorithms to sove a board puzzle game